 5. Telephone and/or email access to set-up interviews

 6. Video editing software or a video camera with editing capability

 7. Video recording device if students decide to tape a C-SPAN program off of the television to use in their documentary

 8. Completed online entry form

-- Before introducing StudentCam to your students, obtain a video camera and record several students and/or school personnel answering the following question: “Which is the most important issue the president should consider in 2013, and why?"
+- Before introducing StudentCam to your students, obtain a video camera and record several students and/or school personnel answering the following question: “Which is the most important issue that Congress should consider in 2014, and why?"
 Save these videos for a future lesson.

 - Ask students to brainstorm a list of issues that they may like to create a documentary about, first individually and then as a class.
 Create a class chart based on students’ responses.